MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/management-commands.md

 ---

 # Insights Management Commands

 Insights management commands allow users express more control over or to gather additional information on their data system.
 The commands fall into two primary categories:
 1. Management - These commands allow users to view more information about queries, commands and retention as well as alter retention
 2. Data Control - These commands allow users to create and drop custom tables, ingest local and cloud data and purge data from their DB

-Some commands are not available in evaluation mode.
+Some commands aren't available in evaluation mode.

 | Category     | Commands                                                                                                                              |
 |--------------|---------------------------------------------------------------------------------------------------------------------------------------|